 THIRD: This Certificate of Amendment to the Certificate of Incorporation was duly authorized and adopted by the Corporation's Board of Directors and stockholders in accordance with Sections 228 and 242 of the General Corporation Law of the State of Delaware.

-exordance with Sections 228 and 242 of the General Corporation Law of the State of Delaware.
-OURTH: Except as specifically set forth herein, the remainder of the Certificate of Incorporation will not be amended, modified or otherwise altered.

-N WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to the Certificate of Incorporation to be executed by its duly authorized officer this ay of

-LM FUNDING AMERICA, INC.
+FOURTH: Except as specifically set forth herein, the remainder of the Certificate of Incorporation will not be amended, modified or otherwise altered.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to the Certificate of Incorporation to be executed by its duly authorized officer this LM FUNDING AMERICA, INC. By: Name: Title: 30

-By:

-Name: Title:

-29